ALOBlack19/YVR-Business-licences-research/README.md

 Our analysis leverages **PySpark** for scalable data processing, using Spark DataFrames and SQL queries to manage and analyze millions of licence records.

-If you want further explanation and detail you can reach the [Analysis Report](Analysis Report.pdf)
+If you want further explanation and details you can reach the [Analysis Report](Analysis_Report.pdf)
 ## Dataset
 - **Sources**:
   - [Business licences 1997 to 2012 — City of Vancouver Open Data Portal](https://opendata.vancouver.ca/explore/dataset/business-licences-1997-to-2012/information/)